elptacek/gasas/README.md

   - Give your service account a name (eg, GSLogScraper)
   - Select Project => Project Viewer from the Role menu
-  - Select Furnish a new private key
+  - Select Furnish a new private key (leave it set to JSON)
   - Select Enable G Suite Domain-wide Delegation
   - Click CONFIGURE OAUTH CONSENT SCREEN